Azure-Samples/azure-sql-db-vector-search/README.md

 ## Prerequisites

+To use the provided samples make sure you have the following pre-requisites:

 1. An Azure subscription - [Create one for free](https://azure.microsoft.com/pricing/purchase-options/azure-account)

 1. Azure SQL Database - [Create one for free](https:/learn.microsoft.com/azure/azure-sql/database/free-offer?view=azuresql)